Enduring any accident can be a terrifying experience, but it can be particularly traumatic if caused by someone else’s lack of care or misconduct.

 The thought of pursuing a personal injury lawsuit can seem daunting and scary.
 With the help of a seasoned attorney, the Maine personal injury lawsuit process can be smooth and worry-free.

-If you are contemplating filing a case but want to familiarize yourself with the process and what to expect, you have come to the right place.
 Below we discuss the overall approach you can expect from the moment your accident occurs through the conclusion of your case.
 Remember, each case is unique, so while this is an overall guideline, the process can vary a bit from one claim to the next.

 Go to the Emergency Room or Seek Physician Care